bourumir-wyngs/rs-opw-kinematics/README.md

 This project supports integration of the Rapidly-Exploring Random Tree (RRT) library, specifically [rrt](https://github.com/openrr/rrt), available under the Apache 2.0 license by [Takashi Ogura](https://github.com/otl) and Mitsuharu Kojima, or a similar RRT library.
-Although `rs-opw-kinematics` does not use `rrt` internally, we provide an example demonstrating its usage.
+Although `rs-opw-kinematics` does not use `rrt` internally, we provide an example demonstrating its usage:

 ```Rust
 use rrt::dual_rrt_connect;